StephenKoulzhik/MLcourse_HW/README.md

 About repository:
-This repository contains small projects on classical ML algorithms (linear regression, logistic regression, decision trees and random forests and etc), as well as a full pipeline DL project (EDA, Feature Engineering and NN training).
+This repository consists of small projects on classical ML algorithms (linear regression, logistic regression, decision trees and random forests and etc), as well as a full pipeline DL project (EDA, Feature Engineering and NN training).
 Also there is a project on Stochastic Gradient Descent for linear and logistic regressions.
-Moreover, this repository contains a MNIST digits recognition model written in TensorFlow.
+Moreover, this repository contains a MNIST digits recognition model written in TensorFlow and PyTorch (both linear and convolutional models).

 <div id="meme" align="center">